srg-imperial/GrayC/ISSTA-2023-AE/testing/README.md

 ./coverage/4-gen-statistic-gcov-diff-tab_gfauto.sh <base-folder>/llvm-csmith-13/coverage_processed/x-func-13/ table__llvm-13-func.csv >> llvm-testsuit-13.log
 ```
 which will output a summary of a line and function coverage for the whole llvm test suite (in general and per file).

-## Test Contribution

-We used the coverage measured above for the whole llvm test suite, to find a newly covered code by our fuzzed programs.

-We first measure coverage for the whole llvm test suite (git ) using the set of scripts above (./coverage/llvm-test-suite/2-download-git-llvm-wt-rt.sh, ./coverage/0-install-csmith-llvm-ninja-cov.sh, ./coverage/llvm-test-suite/3-llvm-testsuite-reg-cov.sh, ./coverage/4-gen-statistic-gcov-diff-tab_gfauto.sh).

-Then we measure coverage with the fuzzed corpus too (setA), filter statically or dynamically invalid programs, cross with the coverage from script 4, and reduce the test case if possible.

 ## GCC Code Coverage